Community funded developer infrastructure

 - Your financial backing allows Ruby Together to pay expert, professional developers to work on improving critical infrastructure projects.

 - The Ruby Together board of directors, elected by members, selects the most impactful projects to fund.

 - Ruby Together publishes monthly updates showing progress and our proven results.

-- Launched Gemstash 1.0, a server that can cache gems for your datacenter or office or host your private gems.
+- Launched Gemstash, a private gem server that can also cache gems locally for your office or datacenter

 Let's improve Ruby, together!

 This graph represents Ruby Together's fundraising progress to date, as well as our future fundraising goals.
 This does not include sponsored work on projects by groups other than Ruby Together.

 - Hire a second full-time dev to focus on Ruby, Rails, & other projects

 - Hire a full-time dev to improve gem tools